-The idea is really simple: to have fun with octaves.
-The interesting is that even working only with tonal notes (without outside notes), it is possible to have a differentiate sonority!
-This study will help you to make a solo in a way less linear and more “easy-going”.
+The idea is very simple: playing with octaves.
+The cool thing is that, even working only with tonal notes (without outside notes, it is possible to get a different sound!
+This study will help you to solo in a less linear and “cooler” way.

-Before working one more technique, try to play all the examples below.
-Here we are only playing each note from the C7M chord with its respectively octave, what is already good:
+Before working further on the technique, try playing the examples below.
+Here we are just playing each note of the Cmaj7 chord followed by the same note an octave above, which is already cool:

-Now we will do this: we will play a note from C major scale and the next note from the scale will be played one octave above, and so on consecutively.
-After that, in the next bar line, we will do the opposite: we will start with an acute note and we will work with the next note one octave below.
-Check it:
+Now let’s do the following: we will play a note from C major scale and the next note of the scale will be played one octave higher, and so on.
+Then, in the next bar, we will do the opposite: we will start with a high note and work with the next note one octave below.
+Check it out:

-In the next example, we will work this concept in arpeggio of Em7:
+In the next example, we will work on this concept on the arpeggio of Em7:

-You can increase these ideas to the other scales too.
+You can expand these ideas to other scales as well.
 Try it!

 Go to: Chromatic approach notes